saitarun135/User_Management_system/README.md

 4.Run Development server `php artisan serve`.

-5.If you are using `Nginx server`,skip the 4th step and copy the following one
+5.If you are using `Nginx server`,skip the 4th step and copy the following one in `sites-available`.

 ```
 server {